enc-project/map/articles/media-manipulation.md

 Removing bias from the news is a very difficult problem.

-Do you think it's a problem that we can solve with AI?
+Do you think the media manipulating peoples views is a problem?
+How might we use AI to help solve this?